TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    Hello <blog:gravatar />

-Then ``Hello World`` is displayed.
+As result `Hello World` is displayed.

 .. _register-arguments-of-viewhelpers:

 Register arguments of ViewHelpers
 ---------------------------------

-The ``Gravatar`` ViewHelper must hand over the email address it should work on.
+The `Gravatar` ViewHelper must hand over the email address it should work on.
 This is the last needed building block, before the implementation of functionality can happen.

 All arguments of a ViewHelper must be registered.
-Every ViewHelper has to declare explicit which parameters are accepted.
+Every ViewHelper has to declare explicitly which parameters are accepted.

-The one way to register these arguments is to enhance the :php:`render()` method.
+One way to register these arguments is to enhance the :php:`render()` method.
 All method arguments of the :php:`render()` method are automatically arguments of the ViewHelper.
 In the example it looks like this::